mootqns/dog-guesser/README.md

 # CPSC332 Web Project Final

 ## Description
-This repository contains the code for my CPSC332 Web Project Final- a kahoot like game with questions derived from a dog API.
+This repository contains the code for my CPSC332 Web Project Final- a kahoot like game with questions derived from the Dog CEO API.
 This project's goal is to provide simple web-based fun for people aiming to expand their knowkedge on dogs in a exciting, and slightly compeitive way.

 ## Table of Contents
 1. [Installation](#installation)